 “Wait, Todd, I thought that girl said you needed somebody to sign me in as their guest.
 My dorm at Hodges has the same rule.”

 Todd hadn’t expected the question, and Melika watched as he tried to come up with a suitable answer on the spot.
-Todd hadn’t been stumped or at a loss for words the whole evening, but here he was and Melika was catching his brow twisting as he tried to think of the most polite way to address that he didn’t have to sign her in because she wasn’t a woman as far as the dorm was concerned.
+Todd hadn’t been stumped or at a loss for words the whole evening, but Melika was catching his brow twisting as he tried to think of the most polite way to address that he didn’t have to sign her in because she wasn’t a woman as far as the dorm was concerned.

 “Oh, right, yeah.
 Colin is a friend.
 RAs have a bad habit of letting each other slide when it comes to lots of rules.
 Guests included.
 We know that we’ll be responsible.
 Eighteen year olds on the other hand…”